Filwozn/pokemon-collection/README.md

 ## Technologies
 Java 11, Spring Boot, Spring MVC, Thymeleaf, Spring Security, H2 database, Rest Template.
 ## Setup
-Service is ready to deploy.
+Thanks to Spring Boot service is ready to deploy.
 Nothing to corfigurate.
 ## Features
-You can register new account and create game avatar login and logout.
+You can register new account, create game avatar, login and logout.
 Server downloads cards from Pokemon TCG Api and saves them in database.
-All avaiable cards loading.You can spend coins for card packs and buy new coins.
+You can view all cards and spend coins for card packs or buy new coins.
 Card pack contains 5 random cards.
-Purchased cards are beeing saved in database and attached to pokemon's trainer.
+Purchased cards will be saved in database and attached to pokemon's trainer.
 ## Screenshots
 ## Examples